 Biodiversity on farms

-There are simple steps that landholders can take to enhance on farm biodiversity, thus helping agricultural productivity and community well-being.
+Land managers can take simple steps to enhance on-farm biodiversity, thus helping agricultural productivity and community well-being.

 Protecting paddock trees with fencing or designing them into shelter belts provides habitat for insects, animals and has benefits for livestock, providing shade and shelter.
 Paddock trees can be hundreds of years old and would take multiple generations to replace – protecting them now provides benefits long into the future.